vzaboraite/brandwatch-word-cloud/README.md

 - If the score is < 40, the topic is displayed in red;
 - All of the rest topics are displayed in grey.

-**3) When the topic is clicked, the information of that specific topic is diaplayed on the side:**
+**3) When the topic is clicked, the information of that specific topic is displayed on the side:**

 - `topic`;
 - `total volume`/mentions;